Lattice-Data/lattice-tools/docs/flattener.md

 Version update logging
 ----------------
 **Version 2**:
--Add ability to demultiplex metadata from experiments pooled at the library entity.
+- Add ability to demultiplex metadata from experiments pooled at the library entity.
 The requirement is that the the 'author\_donor\_column' metadata field is filled out in the final matrix object.
--Convert development_stage to term name so that corresponds with term id.
+- Convert development_stage to term name so that corresponds with term id.
--Ethnicity is empty string when ethnicity is unknown.
+- Ethnicity is empty string when ethnicity is unknown.
+- Add optional columns, which are removed if they are all empty or unreported values.

 **Version 1**: Initial version, which can take a h5ad or Seurat object as input from RNA-seq and ATAC-seq assays.
 For RNA-seq assays, the raw matrix is subsetted from the Cell Ranger filtered raw counts.
 For ATAC-seq assays, the corresponding raw matrix from the activity gene matrix is used.